16 July 2024 | 07:00 am GMT +7

 • Sustained Economic Growth

 Macroeconomic policies pursued by ASEAN Member States and cooperation initiatives at the regional level strengthen the region’s strong economic credentials.
-ASEAN is able to sustain its GDP growth at 5.3 percent since 2006.
-Its GDP rose from US$1.8 trillion in 2010 to US$2.2 trillion in 2011, 30 percent that of China and about 15 percent that of the United States of America.
+The ASEAN economy grew by 5.7% in 2022, maintaining an average annual growth rate of 4.4% during 2010 - 2022.
+Its GDP increased from US$3.3 trillion in 2021 to US$3.6 trillion in 2022, making it the 5th largest economy in the world.1

 Positive Perception on ASEAN

-Along with the positive trends in FDIs is multinational companies’ improved perception on ASEAN countries.
-The most recent UNCTAD’s Investment Report rank Indonesia, Thailand, Viet Nam, and Malaysia as among the top 20 most desirable destination economies for 2012-2014.
-Indonesia landed on top 4, two notches higher than its previous ranking.
+Along with the positive trends in FDI is multinational companies’ improved perception on ASEAN countries.
+The most recent UNCTAD’s Investment Report places Singapore and Indonesia among the 20 most attractive investment destinations for the 2021-2022 period.
+Singapore ranks 4th, up one spot from its previous ranking, while Indonesia ranks 17th, up from 20th in 2021.3

 ASEAN Countries as Economies of the Future